Universality for critical KCM: infinite number of stable directions: Models and background

 Returning to KCM, let us first define the general class of KCM introduced by Cancrini, Martinelli, Roberto and the last author~\cite{Cancrini08} directly on $\bbZ^2$.
 Fix a parameter $q\in[0,1]$ and an update family $\cU$ as in the previous section.
 The corresponding KCM is a continuous-time Markov process on $\Omega=\{0,1\}^{\bbZ^2}$ which can be informally defined as follows.
 A configuration $\omega$ is defined by assigning to each site $x\in\bbZ^2$ an \emph{occupation variable} $\omega_x\in\{0,1\}$ corresponding to an \emph{empty} (or \emph{infected}) and \emph{occupied} (or \emph{healthy}) site respectively.
 Each site waits an independent exponentially distributed time with mean $1$ before attempting to update its occupation variable.
 At that time, if the configuration is completely empty on at least one update rule translated at $x$, i.e. if $\exists U\in\cU$ such that $\omega_y=0$ for all $y\in U+x$, then we perform a \emph{legal update} or \emph{legal spin flip} by setting $\omega_x$ to $0$ with probability ${q}$ and to $1$ with probability ${1-q}$.
 Otherwise the update is discarded.
 Since the constraint to allow the update never depends on the state of the to-be-updated site, the product measure $\mu$ is a reversible invariant measure and the process started at $\mu$ is stationary.
 More formally, the KCM is the Markov process on $\Omega$ with generator $\cL$ acting on local functions $f\colon \Omega \mapsto \bbR$ as

-where $\mu_x(f)$ denotes the average of $f$ with respect to the variable $\omega_x$ conditionally on $\{\omega_y\}_{y\neq x}$, and $c_x$ is the indicator function of the event that there exists $U\in \cU$ such that $U+x$ is completely empty, i.e. $\omega_{U+x}\equiv 0$.
+for any $\omega \in \Omega$, where $\mu_x(f)$ denotes the average of $f$ when the occupation variable at $x$ has law $\mathrm{Ber}(1-q)$ and the other occupation variables are set to $\{\omega_y\}_{y\neq x}$, and $c_x$ is the indicator function of the event that there exists $U\in \cU$ such that $U+x$ is completely empty, i.e. $\omega_{U+x}\equiv 0$.
 We refer the reader to chapter~I of~\cite{Liggett05}, where the general theory of interacting particle systems is detailed, for a precise construction of the Markov process and the proof that $\cL$ is the generator of a reversible Markov process $\{\omega(t)\}_{t\geq 0}$ on $\Omega$ with reversible measure $\mu$.

 The corresponding Dirichlet form is defined as

 where $\mbox{Var}_x(f)$ denotes the variance of the local function $f$ with respect to the variable $\omega_x$ conditionally on $\{\omega_y\}_{y\neq x}$.
 The expectation with respect to the stationary process with initial distribution $\mu$ will be denoted by $\bbE=\bbE_{\mu}^{q,\cU}$.
 Finally, given a configuration $\omega\in\Omega$ and a site $x\in\bbZ^2$, we will denote by $\omega^x$ the configuration obtained from $\omega$ by \emph{flipping} site $x$, namely by setting $(\omega^x)_x=1-\omega_x$ and $(\omega^x)_y=\omega_y$ for all $y\neq x$.
 For future use we also need the following definition of legal paths, that are essentially sequences of configurations obtained by successive legal updates. \begin{defn}[Legal path] Fix an update family $\cU$, then a \emph{legal path} $\gamma$ in $\Omega$ is a finite sequence $\gamma=\big(\omega_{(0)},\dots,\omega_{(k)}\big)$ such that, for each $i\in \{1,\dots,k\},$ the configurations $\omega_{(i-1)}$ and $\omega_{(i)}$ differ by a legal (with respect to the choice of $\cU$) spin flip at some vertex $v= v(\omega_{(i-1)},\omega_{(i)})$. \end{defn}